 Smoking: Nicotine is a stimulant that makes it harder to fall asleep and to stay asleep.
 Cigarettes should be avoided altogether for overall health and wellness.

 Lack of Sunlight: Regular exposure to sunlight strengthens your circadian rhythm and makes you more likely to fall asleep easily at night.

-Dr. Lindsay Jodon, DMD, Dental Sleep Medicine expert at Pittsburgh Dental Sleep Medicine, recommends that people who suffer from preventable sleep disorders should take the necessary steps to train their body for better sleep.
+Dr. Lindsay Jodon, DMD, Dental Sleep Medicine expert at Pittsburgh Dental Sleep Medicine, recommends that people who suffer from preventable sleep disorders should take the necessary steps to train their bodies for better sleep.
 This consistency is what leads to having predictable bedtime times, wake times, and (eventually) nap times.

 Some simple healthy sleep habits that Dr. Jodon suggests include:

-According to the American Sleep Association (AMA), sleep disorders currently affect as many as 50 to 70 million U.S adults.
+According to the American Sleep Association (AMA), sleep disorders currently affect as many as 50 to 70 million U.S. adults.

 The top five most prevalent sleep disorders are Sleep Apnea, Insomnia, Restless Legs Syndrome, Narcolepsy, and REM Sleep Behavior.
 For most of these behaviors, seeking professional help may be the only plausible solution.